 We have a proven track record in sales and trading of debt securities, equity securities, and foreign exchange, as well as derivative products based on these financial instruments, mainly to domestic and overseas institutional investors.
-In response to the increasingly diverse and complex needs of our clients, we continue to enhance our trading and product origination capabilities to offer superior products not only to domestic and overseas institutional investors, but also to our Retail and Asset Management Divisions.
+In response to the increasingly diverse and complex needs of our clients, we continue to enhance our trading and product origination capabilities to offer superior products not only to domestic and overseas institutional investors, but also to our Retail and Investment Management Divisions.
 This cross-divisional approach also extends to Investment Banking, where close collaboration leads to high value-adding solutions for our clients.
 These ties enable us to identify the types of product of interest for investors and develop and deliver products that meet their needs.
 We continue to develop extensive ties with institutional investors in Japan and international markets, as well as wealthy investors, public-sector agencies, and regional financial institutions in Japan, and government agencies, financial institutions, and corporations around the world.
+Net revenue decreased from the year ended March 31, 2021 to the year ended March 31, 2022.
+In our Fixed Income businesses, Net revenue decreased from ¥441,893 million for the year ended March 31, 2021 to ¥326,918 million for the year ended March 31, 2022 primarily due to a slow from last year's strong performance in macro products.
+In our Equities business, Net revenue increased from ¥133,640 million for the year ended March 31, 2022, primarily due to losses related to the U.S. Prime Brokerage Event subsiding compared to the previous fiscal year.

 Net revenue increased from the year ended March 31, 2020 to the year ended March 31, 2021.
-In our Fixed Income businesses, Net revenue increased from ¥337,480 million for the year ended March 31, 2020 to ¥441,893 million for the year ended March 31, 2021 primarily due to strong performance mainly in rates, credit and securitization products.
-In our Equities business, Net revenue decreased from ¥225,447 million for the year ended March 31, 2021, primarily due to recognizing a trading loss from the transactions with the U.S. client.
+In our Fixed Income businesses, Net revenue increased from $\frac{1337,480}{1000}$ million for the year ended March 31, 2020 to $\frac{1441,893}{1000}$ million for the year ended March 31, 2021 primarily due to strong performance mainly in rates, credit and securitization products.
+In our Equities business, Net revenue decreased from $\frac{1225,447}{1000}$ million for the year ended March 31, 2021, primarily due to recognizing a trading loss related to the U.S. Prime Brokerage event.